department-of-veterans-affairs/vets-website/_education/4-gi-bill-montgomery-active-duty.md

 #### Who is covered

--You
+- You

 #### Available benefits

--School tuition or training fees
+- School tuition or training fees

 #### How it works
 You may receive benefits for up to eight semesters (four years) of traditional academic education.
 Benefits, paid monthly, depend upon the following factors:
 - length of service
 - type of training
 - your category (as defined below)
 - college-fund eligibility
 - your contribution to the $600 Buy-Up program

-**Several related funding or training programs fall under the MGIB-AD umbrella:**
+#### Several related funding or training programs fall under the MGIB-AD umbrella:

 - [$600 Buy-Up program](LINK to beta story) While on active duty, you can contribute a maximum of $600 to receive increased monthly benefits.
 With this maximum contribution, you are eligible for an additional $5,400 in GI Bill benefits.
 - College degree and certificate programs
 - Non-college degree programs (technical or vocational courses)
 - Flight training
 - Apprenticeships or on-the-job training
 - High-tech training
 - Licensing and certification
 - Entrepreneurship training
 - Entrance examinations